 Long-haul aircraft concepts are designed and assessed in EXACT2 and will be published soon.

 The EXACT aircraft concepts are considered to enter the market between 2040 and up to 2050.
-Since DLR is a research organisation, it has not the capabilities to commercially produce these configurations.
+Since DLR is a research organisation, it does not have the capabilities to commercially produce these configurations.
 Rather, EXACT presents a wide-ranging assessment of a variety of concepts and scenarios that could, for example, provide assistance to industry.

-The vastness and deepness of such a comprehensive study is one of the biggest challenges we are exposing ourselves to.
-Handling the parallel and joint research in and across the multiple disciplines with their various fidelity levels in a consistent way to receive valid and usable results require experienced system architects, the use of the common language CPACS and strong automated processes and workflows.
+The joint and parallel research in, and across the multiple disciplines with their various fidelity levels needs to be handled consistently, so valid and usable results can be found.
+This requires experienced system architects, the use of the “common language” CPACS and strong automated processes and workflows.